Flow Solver Tutorials

 Done.

-For parallel execution, the flow solver is invoked through `mpirun`.
-It is assumed that your system is configured to successfully use MPI and that all processors have access to the case directory and the `nodet_mpi` executable.
+For parallel (multiple-processor) execution, the flow solver is invoked through an MPI command like mpirun, aprun, or mpiexec depending on your local environment.
+It is assumed that your system is configured for some implementation of MPI and that all processors have access to the case directory and to the nodet_mpi executable.

 Contents of file fun3d.nml below------------------------------------------------